Palm Beach County Library System: History

-Also In 1979, the Palm Beach County Library System began looking into acquiring a "computerized circulation system".
+Also in 1979, the Palm Beach County Library System began looking into acquiring a "computerized circulation system".
 "Automated Library Information System" (ALIS) was the first computerized circulation system used by the Palm Beach County Library System and it was launched in February 1983.
-This was also the same time period in which the system began its Mail-a-Book program, which expanded to include more northern county residents in 1984.
+Around the same time, the system began its Mail-a-Book program, which expanded to include more northern county residents in 1984.
 In 1985, plans to expand the Palm Beach County Library System budget also received backlash from library officials, as the proposed $300,000 to be added to the budget would have been, according to library officials, too meager to open any new branches or to take care of needed maintenance, including leaking buildings and book shortages.
 In spite of these financial limitations, assistance from the community saw the Royal Pam Beach Branch reopen in a repurposed old office building, helping the branch increase services, programs, and materials for patrons.
 Budget conflicts continued into 1986, with further calls for expanded hours, children's areas, more space for books and activities, and increased staffing included in increasingly louder calls from both Brownlee and other library advocates.
 The same year, as a result of a referendum, citizens of Palm Beach County approved a budget of $21 million for the expansion and renovation of the system.
 As a result, in 1987 and 1988, new branches were announced in order to meet increasing community needs.